Streaming Codecs for Video and Audio: What Broadcasters Need to Know in 2024

 h.264 encoder / codec

-If you want to stream the best, highest-quality video content, you will want to use H.264 – the next-generation protocol for high definition video compression.
+To stream the best, highest-quality video content, you will want to use H.264 – the next-generation protocol for high-definition video compression.

 Since H.264 is the most popular video codec for online video, it’s worth mentioning a key element of it: profiles.
 Profiles are different versions of the H.264 codec.
 There are many different H.264 profiles, but the most common are Baseline, Main, and High.